 China currently became the second-largest cosmetics market in the world, lagging behind only the US.
 The figure of beauty industry growth is on a rise, in an everlasting way, presented in the cosmetics sales amount expected to reach 39 billion USD in 2018 and an incredible beauty per capita expenditure among Chinese women is 300 USD on average a year.
 Then, brands wanted to enter the Chinese cosmetics market must clearly gain consumer trust.

-Which sectors are booming in the cosmetic industry?
+Which sectors are booming in the Chinese cosmetics industry?

 Skincare and makeup are the two main sectors on which a company looking to tap into the Chinese market should focus as the forecast are excellent.
-Skincare is the most popular category in online beauty market, with more than two-thirds of the market.
-The next important category involves the make-up products accounting for 20% sales.
-The beauty best sellers are masks which represent a spending of USD13.6billion per person and face creams which accounting for USD21.7 per customers.
+Skincare is the most popular category in the online beauty market, with more than two-thirds of the market.
+The next important category involves the make-up products accounting for 20% of sales.
+The beauty best-sellers are masks which represent spending of USD13.6billion per person and face creams which account for USD21.7 per customer.